iftikhar8/thesis/chapters/theoretical/docs/theoretical.md

 Note you could perhaps go the other way around…look at specific diffs first and then pull it all together to put it in context.

-## Behaviours
+## Behavioural scenarios

 Including orientation increased the diversity of the settlement reefs, although behaviours did not seem to effect the richness of the settlement reefs (@tbl:metrics).
 Larvae with only DVM behaviours had lowered richness, diversity, and connectedness of settlement patterns, conversely all other behavioural combinations increased these values compared to passive larvae.
 Including behaviour in models generally increased self-recruitment (with OVM the exception), increased local retention, increased settlement success and lowered the dispersal distance of larvae (@tbl:metrics).
-Settlement success was significantly increased approximately 20% when OHS was included with either DVM, OVM or a combination of both compared to a model with no behaviour (F~7,128~ = 2.98, p \< 0.05).
+Self-recruitment varied significantly between behavioural models (F~7,112~ = 18.00, p \< 0.05), the self-recruitment for DVM was significantly different to all other models.
+The self-recruitment for models containing DVM was significantly greater than the model with no behaviour.
+Settlement success was significantly increased approximately 20% when OHS was included with either DVM, OVM or a combination of both compared to a model with no behaviour (F~7,112~ = 63.02, p \< 0.05).
+Local retention was also significantly increased with all behaviour, except OVM.
+Larvae with DVM behaviour increased local retention the most, and it the highest values came when combining it with the behaviour OHS.
+The distance dispersed before settling was also reduced by adding any behaviour to the larvae (F~7,112~ = 23.66, p \< 0.05), with DVM restricting the dispersal distance the most.

 Evaluating the settlement patterns from regions using the settlement to other regions, the most dissimilar pattern occurred when only diel vertical migration was included (@fig:cluster a).
 The rest of the settlement patterns for the different behaviours were grouped into models with and without orientation (@fig:cluster a).
 The effect of including behaviours on settlement pattens differed depending on the source region, for some regions, such as off the southern coastline of NSW the effect was less noticeable (@fig:nmds-behaviour).
 The effect appeared to be greatest amongst all the patterns at mid-north to central coast, the regions Nambucca, Solitary Islands, Pt Stephens, and Newcastle.
 There were no significant differences in overall settlement patterns between the behaviours (F~model(7,128)~ = 0.95, p > 0.05, r^2^ = 0.05).
 The dissimilarities in DVM settlement was strongly driven by increased settlement at the Tweed (@fig:behaviour-ca).
 Including OVM and OHS strongly increased settlement at the southern NSW region of Merimbula and into Victoria.